 Mummy Jermaine shared this great idea!
 Create your own make-believe doctor's office to teach and familiarize your little ones with the temperature taking process.
 With a little bit of imagination, this can turn out to be both educational and endlessly fun!

 13. Borrow Lots of Books

 Head down to your nearest National Library branch and borrow lots of books!
 Not only is it a free activity but an enriching one too!
 Perhaps also a great time for Mummies and Daddies to pick up the love of reading too!
 And if you really don't want to head out, you can borrow eBooks on the National Library app and read on your device instead!

 14. Time to Get Moving!

-If you have active kids who cannot keep still, Daddy Lawrence suggests getting them to do the house chores (or at least teach them to) or let's (try) get fit together with a family workout at home!
-You can easily find online videos focusing on Kids' workout!
+If you have active little tykes who cannot keep still, Daddy Lawrence suggests getting them to do the house chores (or at least teach them) or you could also (try to) get fit together with a family workout at home!